-Intangible assets are recorded at cost and mainly consist of computer software which is amortized on a straightline basis over two years.
+Intangible assets are recorded at cost and mainly consist of computer software which is amortized on a straight-line basis over two years.
+If the intangible assets no longer have any long-term service potential to the Foundation, the excess of the net carrying amount over any residual value is recognized as an expense in the statement of operations.